Mold on Food

 Mold is a microscopic fungus, and yes—spoilers!—consuming it can be bad for our health.
 Like its cousin the mushroom, there are thousands of different species.

 Some are safe to consume, but many produce poisonous mycotoxins that cause illness and even death.
 Additionally, some people are allergic to mold and need to steer clear of it.
 So dealing with mold on food is serious business.
+If you’re in the Montreal area and suspect you have a mold issue, our Montreal Mold Busters team can help you address it.

 Why does mold grow on food?